-There is an advantage to feeding your dog whatever leftovers you have on the table: it is convenient!
+There is an advantage to feeding your dog whatever leftovers you have on the table: It is convenient!
 Imagine how easy it would be to just take a few leftovers and dump them in his bowl.

-None of the safe items on my list are going to hurt your dog, but if you do make a habit of feeding all types of table scraps, there are several possible disadvantages, so you need to be ready to deal with them:
+None of the safe items on my list are going to hurt your dog, but if you do make a habit of feeding your dog all types of table scraps, there are several possible disadvantages, so you need to be ready to deal with them:

 - His GI tract may be upset from frequent diet changes, leading to diarrhea and vomiting.
 Some dogs have a "cast iron stomach" and have no problem with frequent changes.